Comparing Metallus (MTUS) & Its Rivals

 |$1.29 billion

-Metallus’ competitors have higher revenue and earnings than Metallus.
-Metallus is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Metallus’ rivals have higher revenue and earnings than Metallus.
+Metallus is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary